eswinbanks/100-Days-of-Code-2/log.md

 ### Day 5: 19 May, 2020

+**Today's Progress**: Operators re-cap and introduction to methods.

-**Today's Progress**: I have went back to do a bit more research into logical operators and even went as far as making my basic test
+**Thoughts:** I have went back to do a bit more research into logical operators and even went as far as making my basic test which I will eventually uplaod to here if I knew how to do.
+Moving onto an introduction to methods, method parameters, multiple parameters, optional and named arguments.
+Tomorrow I will be looking at finishing the methods section.

+### Day 6: 20 May, 2020

+**Today's Progress**: Finish the segment on methods.

+**Thoughts:** During this I have learnt passing arguments, methods overloading, recursion, making a pyramid and the methods quiz.
+Tomorrow I will be going through the previous lessons and making an example for each section with comments which will get upload here.